Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 - Added a Validate warning about FTL 1.5.13 for chars outside windows-1252
 - Changed logging framework to SLF4J/Logback
 - Changed command line parser to picocli
+- Made launcher scripts on OSX find java the recommended way

 1.9:
 - Fixed corrupted civilian sector music in FTL 1.6.1+